capj05/PythonArchTesting/docs/architecture.md

 5. Compiled rules are evaluated in `pythonarchtesting.execution.evaluators`.
 6. Reports are built and rendered in `pythonarchtesting.report`.

-For run execution, `pythonarchtesting.runner` prepares the shared source state once and evaluates each target separately.
+For run execution, the `pythonarchtesting.runner` package prepares shared source state once (`runner.source_prep`) and evaluates each target separately (`runner.target_eval`); `runner.orchestrator` coordinates both single-target and multi-target runs.

 ## Key Modules